kubernetes/kubernetes/docs/devel/releasing.md

 (see above,) and look at the critical jobs building from that branch.
 First glance through builds and look for nice solid rows of green builds, and then check temporally with the other critical builds to make sure they're solid around then as well.

+If you're doing an alpha release or cutting a new release series, you can choose an arbitrary build.
+If you are doing an official release, you have to release from HEAD of the branch, (because you have to do some version-rev commits,) so choose the latest build on the release branch.
+(Remember, that branch should be frozen.)

 Once you find some greens, you can find the git hash for a build by looking at the Full Console Output and searching for `githash=`.
 You should see a line:

 ```console
 githash=v1.2.0-alpha.2.164+b44c7d79d6c9bb